microclimate-devops/saveory.users.microservice/README.md

 ### Summary

-The IBM Cloud Microservice Starter for Java - MicroProfile / Java EE provides a starting point for creating Java microservice applications running on [WebSphere Liberty](https://developer.ibm.com/wasdev/).
+The Users service provides authentication and preference management for Saveory.
+We began with the IBM Cloud Microservice Starter for Java - MicroProfile / Java EE provides a starting point for creating Java microservice applications running on [WebSphere Liberty](https://developer.ibm.com/wasdev/).

 To deploy this application to IBM Cloud using a toolchain click the **Create Toolchain** button.
 [![Create Toolchain](https://console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)](https://console.ng.bluemix.net/devops/setup/deploy/)